ossf/osv-schema/docs/schema.md

   `GIT`-typed `affected[].ranges` entries (described above).
 - `PACKAGE`: A home web page for the package.
 - `WEB`: A web page of some unspecified kind.
+- `EVIDENCE`: A demonstration of the validity of a vulnerability claim, e.g. `app.any.run` replaying the exploitation of the vulnerability.

+The `comment` field is intended to complement the machine readable `type` field.
+It allows additional metadata on why a reference exists, as well as any other content that cannot be easily captured by the `type` field, but would be useful for humans viewing an OSV id directly.

 ## credits fields